 Dartmouth Digital Commons Citation

 Darafsheh, Arash; Zhang, Rongxiao; Kanick, Stephen Chad; Pogue, Brian W.; and Finlay, Jarod C., "Spectroscopic Separation of Čerenkov Radiation in High-Resolution Radiation Fiber Dosimeters" (2015).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3696.